mattmoncur/L33tCode/README.md

 ### Invert Binary Tree

 Using recursion to invert the tree.
+First invert the nodes, then call invert on the child node.

 https://leetcode.com/problems/invert-binary-tree/